paralax/ColossalOpera/hard/ZZ_shortest_splitlines.md

 	2 1
 	2 1

-And you were told you could make only 2 lines, a successfully dividied map would look like this:
+And you were told you could make only 2 lines, a successfully divided map would look like this:

 	2|1
 	-|